Kickboxer: Vengeance: Filming

 Filming began in New Orleans and Thailand on November 24, 2014.

 Dave Bautista and Alain Moussi shot their final fight scene during the New Orleans shoot, due to Bautista having to leave early to shoot his scenes as Mr. Hinx in the James Bond film Spectre.

 After completing the filming in New Orleans, Radar Pictures left without fully paying the crew and vendors.
 On February 10, 2015, producer Logothetis told Variety that all 180 crew members had been paid in early February, and he also revealed that there would a two-weeks shooting taken place in Thailand later that month.

 After the New Orleans shoot, actor Darren Shahlavi, who played Eric Sloane, died at the age of 42 on January 14, 2015.
 Dimitri Logothesis said that the film will be dedicated to Darren's memory.

 Production re-emerged in June 2015, with Alain Moussi going to Bangkok to film his scenes with Jean-Claude Van Damme.
 Dimitri Logothetis took over directing the shoot in Thailand.

 Distribution

 On March 15, 2016, RLJ Entertainment acquired the United States right to the film, with the intention of a limited theatrical release and a Video on Demand release.

 Release

 The film premiered at the Fantasia International Film Festival on July 14, 2016.
 The film was released in select theaters and Video on Demand platforms by RLJ Entertainment on September 2, 2016.

 Reception

-On review aggregator Rotten Tomatoes, the film holds an approval rating of 41% based on 32 reviews, with an average rating of 4.69/10.
-On Metacritic, the film has a weighted average score of 37 out of 100, based on eight critics, indicating "generally unfavorable" reviews.
-Similar reviews can also be found on IMDb, with a score of 4,9 out of 10.
+On review aggregator Rotten Tomatoes, the film holds an approval rating of 41% based on 34 reviews, with an average rating of 4.8/10.
+On Metacritic, the film has a weighted average score of 37 out of 100, based on reviews from eight critics, indicating "generally unfavorable" reviews.